wanderley/ice-breaker-sentence-chain/README.md

-# ice-breaker-sentence-chain

-FIXME: Write a one-line description of your library/project.
+# Ice Breaker: Sentence Chain

 ## Overview

-FIXME: Write a paragraph about the library/project and highlight its goals.
+The goal of this ice breaker is to generate a sentence.
+Each person in the group will say one word of the sentence.
+Expect tons of creativity from that!

-## Setup
+## Setup and Development

 To get an interactive development environment run:

     lein figwheel